juan-cardelino/facial-landmark-detection/README.md

 ### Results

-This code has 3 stages, the amount of stages to perform can by specified in the [configuracion](https://github.com/juan-cardelino/facial-landmark-detection/wiki/Configuration#from_file).json file
+This code has 3 stages, the amount of stages to perform can be specified in the [configuracion](https://github.com/juan-cardelino/facial-landmark-detection/wiki/Configuration#from_file).json file

 #### Stage 1